 What is TARGET Instant Payment Settlement (TIPS)?

-TARGET Instant Payment Settlement (TIPS) is a new market infrastructure service launched by the ECB in November 2018.
+TARGET Instant Payment Settlement (TIPS) is a new market infrastructure service launched by the Eurosystem in November 2018.
 It enables payment service providers to offer fund transfers to their customers in real time and around the clock, every day of the year.
 This means that thanks to TIPS, individuals and firms can transfer money between each other within seconds, irrespective of the opening hours of their local bank.

 TIPS was developed as an extension of TARGET2 and settles payments in central bank money.
 TIPS currently only settles payment transfers in euro.
 However, in case of demand other currencies could be supported as well.
+As of May 2022, TIPS will begin to settle instant payments in Swedish krona.

 As a response to the growing consumer demand for instant payments, a number of national solutions have been developed, or are under development, across the EU.
 A challenge for the Eurosystem is to ensure that these national solutions do not (re)introduce fragmentation into the European retail payments market.
 TIPS aims to minimise this risk by offering a service that can help ensure that any bank account holder in Europe can be reached.